GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-19-spring-exam-last-points.md

 - Test had a question suggesting @RolesAllowed could be disabled by prePostEnabled.
 - @PreFilter and @PostFilter are used for filering method arguments (@PreFilter) and return values (@PostFilter) when those are collections.
 - They use SpEL with some auto iteration, you can for example check if the method user has the right authorization for each returned document in a collection.
+- prePostEnabled is true by default, jsr250Enabled and securedEnabled are false by default.
+- @RolesAllowed and @Secured cannot use SpEL.

 ### View Resolution - setup